Practical Law (Pensions); “Univar v Smith; first contested pensions rectification trial in 8 years”

 Univar v Smith & Ors EWHC 1596 (Ch) was the first contested application for the rectification of pension scheme documentation for over eight years, and was also the first judgment by the High Court to apply the Court of Appeal’s new, subjective test for rectification, as declared by Leggatt LJ in FSHC Group Holdings Ltd v GLAS EWCA Civ 1361.

 The 15 day trial involved cross-examination of over a dozen trustee and company witnesses who were the relevant decision-makers for the scrutinised Deed, as well as actuarial expert evidence.

-In the attached case note, Michael Uberoi, who acted for the Representative Beneficiary in Univar (instructed by Burges Salmon LLP), discusses what lessons can be learned about the new test for rectification in light of Trower J’s approach to it in Univar, as well as the case’s handling of the alleged South West Trains contract, and its approach to construction.
+Michael Uberoi has written a full case note on the Univar judgment which has been published on Practical Law (Pensions) in September.
+Michael acted for the Representative Beneficiary in the case (instructed by Burges Salmon LLP) and the Case Note discusses the new test for rectification in light of Trower J’s approach to it in Univar, as well as the case’s handling of the alleged South West Trains contract, and its approach to construction.

 The Judgment can be found here.